Forbo Movement Systems

-The Forbo Siegling Group is a German manufacturer company that makes conveyor and power transmission belts (flat belts) made of synthetic materials.
+The Forbo Siegling Group is a German manufacturing company that makes conveyor and power transmission belts (flat belts) made of synthetic materials.
 It is headquarters in Hanover.
 The group has eight production facilities in Europe, Asia and America, as well as warehouses and workshops in over 50 countries.
 There are Forbo Siegling service points in more than 300 places worldwide.